What time is the Austrian Grand Prix? Start time, TV coverage and race guide - TheNewsTrace

 What time does it begin?

-The race begins at 2:10pm (UK time) following a busy weekend of qualifying and apply.
+The race begins at 2:10pm (UK time) following a busy weekend of qualifying and follow.

 We’ve included the full schedule for the remainder of the weekend additional down the web page.